oils-for-unix/oils/doc/what-is-oil.md

 That illustrates some of the good parts of shell.
 The bad parts still run as well!

 However, Oil is a brand new language.
-Due to some tricks I practied while
+Due to some tricks I practiced while
 #[parsing-shell][], like lexer modes, very few compromises had to be made.

 - Linux kernel?